CMSgov/design-system/COMPONENT_MATURITY.md

 When the component is a utility with no visual element.

 #### How to test?
-Verify that the responsive code component matches the responsive symbols in Sketch.
+Verify with code that all props and options that can be used in code have an equal option in Sketch.

 ### Responsive
 All Sketch symbols designed for small and large breakpoints.